systemslab/popper-paper/main.md

 # The OSS Development Model for Academic Articles

-In the following section, we look at software tools for maintaining code and describe how they can help make scientific papers reproducible.
-By using these tools for maintaining experiments in the paper, the authors enjoy the same benefits that the tools provide for software.
+In practice, the open-source software (OSS) development process is applied to software projects (Figure 1).
+In the following section, we list the key reasons why the process of writing scientific papers is so amenable to OSS methodologies.
+The goal of our work is to apply these in the academic setting in order to enjoy from the same benefits.
 We use the generic OSS workflow in Figure 1 to guide our discussion.

 ## Version Control